BeerK0in/generator-gunbot/README.md

 **Updates**

-To update follow these steps:cdg
+To update follow these steps:

 1. Login to your server.
 2. Run this update script